 During the past year, members of the CfC Advisory Committee have met with government officials, nonprofit and membership organizations, corporate citizens and more to:

 - Identify “discomforts” in the White Plains community—those issues that are causing pain and suffering to individuals or groups or the entire community—which can be addressed and relieved through compassionate action.

 - Find out what is already being done, or has been done, to address the most challenging issues in White Plains, and learn what has worked and not worked, and, recognize and acknowledge those successes.

 - Invite people to join us in creating a Community of Compassion in order to give voice and services to people in need in White Plains.

 We learned that homelessness is one of the top three issues of concern in White Plains.
-The Mayor’s office recommended that a Community of Compassion in White Plains should focus on giving voice and, ultimately, collaborative and comprehensive services to the homeless in the White Plains community.
-We will be meeting with several organizations in December 2023 to discuss the development of a Community of Compassion in White Plains, and will provide an update on our progress early in 2024.
+With insight and guidance from a diverse group of stakeholders, it was decided that a Community of Compassion in White Plains should focus on giving voice and, ultimately, collaborative and comprehensive services to those experiencing homelessness in the White Plains community.

 In December 2023, we gathered representatives from several entities in White Plains, including government officials, health care, faith-based, nonprofit and corporate representatives to identify priority focus areas for the initiative.